barichd/brailleorch/borframework.md

 Line-based (default)
 These two radio buttons adjust format of the music.
 Some countries format it like section-by-section, according to measure amount of every staff in print version.
 When set to continuous mode, measure numbers will not be shown.

-Section prefix (combo box)
+Section head (combo box)
-System number only
+System number with prefix
-Show system numbers before every section of music.
-The format is a parenthesised item with "l"+number with number sign.
+(Show system numbers before every section of music.
+The format is a parenthesised item with "l"+number with number sign.)
+System number without prefix
+(The same without "l".)
-Measure numbers only
+Measure numbers with prefix
-The same as system number, but with the prefix "b".
+(The same as system number, but with the prefix "b".)
+Measure numbers without prefix
 System and measure numbers (default)
-Combine the above to into parenthesis, separated by a space.
+(Combine the above to into parenthesis, separated by a space.)
+System and measure numbers without prefixes

 Combine full-measure rests (checkbox)
 If not checked, multiple full-measure rests will not be combined, leaving every empty bar separated by space.